Physics engine: Paradigms

 Finally, hybrid methods are possible that combine aspects of the above paradigms.

 Limitations

 A primary limit of physics engine realism is the approximated result of the constraint resolutions and collision result due to the slow convergence of algorithms.
-Collision detection computed at a too low frequency can result in object passing through each other and then be repelled with an abnormal correction force.
-In the other hand, approximated results of reaction force is due to the slow convergence of typical Projected Gauss Seidel solver resulting in abnormal bouncing.
-Any type of free-moving compound physics object can demonstrate this problem, but it is especially prone to affecting chain links under high tension and wheeled objects with actively physical bearing surfaces.
-Higher precision reduces the positional/force errors, but at the cost of greater CPU power needed for the calculations.
+Collision detection computed at a too low frequency can result in objects passing through each other and then being repelled with an abnormal correction force.
+On the other hand, approximated results of reaction force is due to the slow convergence of typical Projected Gauss Seidel solver resulting in abnormal bouncing.
+Any type of free-moving compound physics object can demonstrate this problem, but it is especially prone to affecting chain links under high tension, and wheeled objects with actively physical bearing surfaces.
+Higher precision reduces the positional/force errors, but at the cost of needing greater CPU power for the calculations.

 Physics processing unit (PPU)

 A physics processing unit (PPU) is a dedicated microprocessor designed to handle the calculations of physics, especially in the physics engine of video games.
 Examples of calculations involving a PPU might include rigid body dynamics, soft body dynamics, collision detection, fluid dynamics, hair and clothing simulation, finite element analysis, and fracturing of objects.
 The idea is that specialized processors offload time-consuming tasks from a computer's CPU, much like how a GPU performs graphics operations in the main CPU's place.
 The term was coined by Ageia's marketing to describe their PhysX chip to consumers.
 Several other technologies in the CPU-GPU spectrum have some features in common with it, although Ageia's solution was the only complete one designed, marketed, supported, and placed within a system exclusively as a PPU.